 ODI Nexus

-In ODI this brings together researchers in International Economic Development (see the focus on structural economic transformation), Climate and Sustainability, Global Risks and Resilience and Equity and Social Policy in a collaborative effort to solve this knotty problem.
-We all bring our separate knowledge bases and ideologies to bear, and are focused on the trade-offs and synergies among these objectives.
+Our interdisciplinary team brings together expertise in International Economic Development (see the focus on structural economic transformation), Climate and Sustainability, Global Risks and Resilience and Equity and Social Policy.

 The challenge

-Our initial analysis of cross country indicators suggests that very few if any countries have been progressing evenly on all three objectives.
+Our initial analysis of cross-country indicators reveals that few countries have made balanced progress across all three objectives.

-We have begun to test out this theory of change in Kenya through a stakeholder workshop and now some research.
-Kenya has a fantastic base for achieving sustainable economic development – its energy sector is largely based on renewables – a massive transformation from 2000 when drought and widespread and prolonged power outages led to a reassessment of the sector.
-Now we are working at the local (county) level to see what advantages this brings in achieving inclusive and sustainable economic transformation.
-This builds on previous collaborative work on inclusive economic transformation.
+In Kenya, we initiated stakeholder workshops and research to test our theory of change.
+Kenya offers a promising foundation for sustainable economic development, with a renewable energy sector that has undergone a massive transformation since the year 2000 when drought and widespread and prolonged power outages led to a reassessment of the sector.
+Building on previous collaborative work, we have been working at the local (county) level to see what advantages this brings in achieving inclusive and sustainable economic transformation.

-We are beginning to identify a Community of Interest, of people who work to deliver at the intersections of inclusiveness, sustainability and economic transformation.
-If you are interested in being part of that community of interest please get in touch with Andrew Shepherd on [email protected]
+We are in the process of identifying a vibrant Community of Interest, composed of individuals dedicated to delivering at the intersections of inclusiveness, sustainability and economic transformation.
+If you are interested in being part of this community, please get in touch with Andrew Shepherd at [email protected].

 ODI Staff